What is Natural Killer Cells?

-NK cell is a type of white blood cell which is on the front line against microorganisms or mutated cells which may develop to be cancer cells.
-Namely, weak NK cells mean susceptibility to infection and inability to prevent first-stage cancer cells.
+Natural Killer Cells is a type of white blood cell which is on the front line against microorganisms or mutated cells which may develop to be cancer cells.
+Namely, weak Natural Killer Cells mean susceptibility to infection and inability to prevent first-stage cancer cells.
 Testing for natural killer cell activity is a test of the immune functions against microorganisms and cancer cells.

 How significance is the testing for natural killer cell activity?